harvardinformatics/informatics-website/docs/resources/Workshops/Healthy/healthy_habits_day3.md

     commit
 ```

 Git history can be viewed as a "gitflow" diagram (image above), with commits as nodes and branches as lines.
-You can see the history of your project with using command line options such as: `git log`, `git log --graph --oneline --all`, or by clicking on the "commits" link on GitHub.
+You can see the history of your project using command line options such as: `git log`, `git log --graph --oneline --all`, or by clicking on the "commits" link on GitHub.
 In VSCode, you can use the extension "Git Graph" to visualize your git history.
 Commits are identified by a unique **hash**, which is a long string of letters and numbers.
 Commits also always have a message, which the user writes at the moment they commit.
 There is a pointer called "HEAD" which points to the current commit you're one.
 Usually, this is the most recent commit, but HEAD can change if you switch to a different branch or checkout a different commit.

 Below are some slides that illustrate how HEAD moves around as you make commits and branches